Sage-Bionetworks/synapsePythonClient/docs/tutorials/python_client.md

 - Methods to [migrate data to other storage locations](./python/migrate_data_to_other_storage_locations.md)

-## Current python client documentation below
+## Current python client documentation being split into individual tutorials
 ----
 ## Authentication